myzhang1029/macOS-Monitor-Previewer/README.md

 It is especially useful if, when the second monitor is a public display (e.g. a theatre screen), and we want to make sure the content on it is correct.

 Made for Pearson College UWC tech crew.
-Written with modern Swift and CoreGraphics.
+Written with modern Swift and ScreenCaptureKit and supports macOS 12.3+.

 ## Overview